yating3/fast-robots/Lab9/lab9.md

 There were various parameters that I had to tune in order to get the car to turn smoothly, spin on axis, and collect useful data.
 I manually tuned these paramters by sending  commands with different inputs in Jupyter and observed how the car responded.

 Inputs tuned:
 - Kp: Since the car would be making small angle changes, I lowered Kp in order to reduce oscillation and overshooting.
-I settled on a Kp of .
+I settled on a Kp of 0.005.
 - Minimum PWM for PID: The PWM had to be high enough to be the car to turn.
 It also needed to be adjusted slightly based on the battery level.
 I tried to run it on a close to full battery as much as possible for consistency.
-I chose a minimum PWM of .
+I chose a minimum PWM of 130.
 - Calibration factor: I needed to multiply my right motor by a calibration factor in order for it to spin at a similar rate to the left motor.
 This allowed the car to rotate on axis and significantly reduced drift.
-I chose a value of .
+I chose a value of 1.08.
 - Time between turns: The time between turns was determined through experimentation.
 I slowly increased it until the car was settling.
-The ideal time was 2 seconds.
+The ideal time was 1600ms.
 - Angle between turns: I chose 15 degrees as this would give me a accurate scan without taking too much time.
 I had to balance resolution, battery capacity, and measurement time.

 Snippet of loop code: